-Just as it sounds really.
-It involves buying perennial plugs, and shrub liners from excellent wholesale nurseries (Ill share you some of my sources in a little bit), and growing them out in larger nursery containers.
+Growing Plants with the Buy and Grow Method involves buying perennial plugs, and shrub liners from excellent wholesale nurseries (Ill share you some of my sources in a little bit), and growing them out in larger nursery containers.

 Before I go further, just in case you’re wondering…

 What Are Perennial Plugs and Shrub Liners?

 It’s simple, for now just think of them as baby plants.